Internet in Afghanistan: Telecommunications services and their regulation

+Security and intelligence

 On June 12, 2006, the National Directorate of Security (NDS), Afghanistan's national intelligence agency, issued a list of broadcasting and publishing activities that “must be banned” in light of heightened security problems that could deteriorate public morale.
 The list of proscribed press activities was quite extensive and attributed negative intention, causality, and morality to reporting on specific issues (primarily terrorism and the Taliban insurgency).
 President Karzai denied these were instructions, saying they were merely guidelines and a request for media cooperation.
 Restricted activities included the publication or broadcasting of exaggerated reports against national unity or peace; decrees, statements and interviews of armed organizations and terrorist groups; and even the proscription against news on terrorism serving as the lead story.

 OpenNet Initiative testing found no evidence of filtering in Afghanistan, although testing was not as extensive there as it was in some other countries.

 Statistics and services

 The Internet is available in all 34 provinces of Afghanistan.
 The country currently has 9,237,489 regular internet users.
 According to a 2020 estimate, over 7 million residents, which is roughly 18% of the population, had access to the internet.
 It was reported in 2010 that Kabul, Jalalabad and Khost had the most internet users.
-The country has 327,000 IP addresses and around 6,000 .af domains.
+The country has 327,000 IP addresses, 23,000,000 mobile cellular telephone subscriptions and around 6,000 .af domains.

-Nearly all popular online services are available in Afghanistan, including Facebook, Google, Instagram, MSN, Netflix, PayPal, PlayStation Network, Skype, TikTok, Twitter, Viber, WhatsApp, Yahoo!, YouTube, and Zoom.
+Nearly all popular online services and over five million websites are available in Afghanistan, including Facebook, Google, Instagram, MSN, Netflix, Archive.org, PayPal, PlayStation Network, Skype, TikTok, Twitter, Discord, Google Play, Newgrounds, Tumblr, Wikipedia, Messenger, Hugging Face, Fandom, Viber, Signal, Threads, LinkedIn, ABC, ABC News, WhatsApp, SoundCloud, Flickr, Pinterest, Dictionary.com, The Free Dictionary, Yahoo!, Miniclip, Nitrome, ChatGPT, Bing AI, DeviantArt, BBC, Tenor, YouTube, Dailymotion, Vimeo, Disney+, Hulu, Blogger, Dreamstime, Shutterstock, Archive of Our Own, Nico Video, GitHub, TinEye, Scratch, IQIYI, Reddit, and Zoom.
 Around 4,423,600 Facebook users were reported in the country.